rzyfrank/ICML-Rebuttal/README.md

-# Additional material for the rebuttal of paper 5403
+# Tables for the rebuttal of paper 5403

 ### <center>Table R1.
 The results of different defense methods against ICLAttack for different tasks on GPT-NEO-1.3B.</center>
 <p align="center">